-Spicy buttermilk poha recipe is a breakfast recipe.
+Spicy buttermilk poha recipe with step by step video and written instructions.
+Buttermilk poha is a breakfast recipe.
 It is a variation of the huli avalakki/gojjavlakki from Karnataka.

 We use tamarind as a souring agent in huli avalakki/gojjavlakki.
 I used

 buttermilk instead of tamarind and liked the taste.
 My family likes it

 This is one way to use the leftover buttermilk too.
 If buttermilk is not available, you may use yogurt and add some water to it.
 If you have some spicy buttermilk(mattha, chaach) leftover, you may use that too.